benoitfragit/pocketVox/README.md

 ![enter image description here](https://lh6.googleusercontent.com/-lAbMX8K--nU/VBlPcvFbZRI/AAAAAAAAB1Q/gUlz82rmoYk/s256-no/icons.png)

-Pocketvox is a library written in C by [Benoit Franquet](https://plus.google.com/117186375453277453598/posts).
+Pocketvox is a both an application and a  library written in C by [Benoit Franquet](https://plus.google.com/117186375453277453598/posts).
 It uses [Pocketsphinx](http://cmusphinx.sourceforge.net/wiki/tutorialpocketsphinx) to do voice recognition.
-The voice recognition is done offline and doesn't nee any Internet connexion.
-It's aim is to provide an efficient way to integrate voice recognition on the Linux desktop.
+The voice recognition is done offline and doesn't need an Internet connexion.
+It's aim is to provide an eficient way to integrate voice recognition on the Linux desktop.
 More particularly, its main goal is to give to visual impaired (as I am) a powerfull tool to control their desktop.

-The philosophy of pocketvox is to make a powerfull and collaborative voice recognition library.
+The philosophy of pocketvox is to make a powerfull and collaborative voice recognition application/library.
 In order to do this, pocketvox will dispose of a Python interface in order to make everyone able to develop modules
 It give two main way to develop modules:

 * In C object oriented (GObject, GLib) using autotools
 * In Python by heriting the Module class from the Pocketvox package

+For basics users, it gives a very easy way to use voice recognition on their computer.
+I've also developed a very common way to configure Pocketvox.

 **HOW IT WORKS ?**
 =================